RituSolanki29/Cloud_AI_Compiler/README.md

-# ⚡ SmartCloud AI Compiler
+# SmartCloud AI Compiler

-> A cloud-native, AI-powered code execution platform deployed on AWS with Kubernetes.
-Write, run, and get intelligent feedback on Python, Java, and C++ code — all from your browser.
+> A cloud-native, AI Compiler is a cloud-based online coding platform that supports multiple programming languages with secure containerized code execution.
+It provides real-time compilation and output using isolated Docker runners for better performance and security.
+The platform is built with a scalable microservices architecture using React, backend APIs, Kubernetes, AWS, and CI/CD automation.

 ![Status](https://img.shields.io/badge/status-live-brightgreen)
 ![AWS](https://img.shields.io/badge/cloud-AWS-FF9900?logo=amazonaws)